Buying a car isn't an easy task. There are many factors that you need to take into consideration before committing to such a big purchase.

 Coming in at the bottom was bronze, making up only around 0.1% of the total new cars purchased, while yellow, green and orange were also unpopular choices, all with less than 1.5% of the total market share.

-Although grey, black and white are the most popular cars, it doesn't necessarily mean it'll be easier to shift than others.
+Although grey, black and white are the most popular cars, it doesn't necessarily mean they'll be easier to shift than others.

 Over the years, people's taste in car colours has changed, and although grey is the most popular now, a brighter colour like red or blue may be the best in a few years.